ephbaum/EphWordsBlog/src/content/blog/2023/11/2023-11-18-2023-week-46-everything-s-normal.md

 ---

 And that's it, really -- I mean, there's plenty more I could talk about.
-I worked on a few personal projects, brushed up on dome DBT skills like DEAR MAN, GIVE, and FAST, and started Yale's [The Science of Well-Being](https://www.coursera.org/learn/the-science-of-well-being/) on Coursera, for example.
+I worked on a few personal projects, brushed up on dome DBT skills like DEAR MAN, GIVE, and FAST, and started Yale's [The Science of Well-Being](https://www.coursera.org/learn/the-science-of-well-being/) course on Coursera, for example.

 It wasn't a particularly eventful week, all things considered, but a good week for sure.
 It's been nice to have Lou back in my life and I have hope for us.
 I'm feeling positive.